zengbing15/lumos_doc/docs/preparation/hellolumos.md

 :::note

 The CKB miner must be started to commit the transaction on chain.
-For more information about transaction status, see [Get Transaction Status and Block Hash](../tutorials/querytransactions#get-transaction-status-and-block-hash).

 :::

+For more information about getting transaction information by using Lumos, see [Get Transaction Status and Block Hash](../tutorials/querytransactions#get-transaction-status-and-block-hash).

 ```javascript {1}
 > await querytransactions.getTXbyHash("0x10104ec6857fd99b818e7b401216268c067ce7fbc536b77c86f3565c108e958e");